-This BLOG On Buying Down Mortgage Interest Rates With Discount Points Was UPDATED And PUBLISHED On January 1st, 2020
+This Article Is About Buying Down Mortgage Interest Rates With Discount Points

 Borrowers can get reduced mortgage rates by buying down rates with points.